dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

-    - either way, it does form the basis of potentially amoral values systems, especially if your goal is the pursuit of power. basically, this idea of "transvaluation" is the the pinnacle of values systems abstractions or genericizations.
+    - either way, it does form the basis of potentially amoral values systems, especially if your goal is the pursuit of power. basically, this idea of "transvaluation" is the the pinnacle (& nadir?) of values systems abstractions or genericizations.
       - and insomuch, it allows you to "wrap" any existing values systems. you can undermine them, if you so choose, or play them aganst each other.